-Gerbil comes with a command line package manager, gxpkg, which allows you to install and manage packages distributed through github.
-Synopsis
+Gerbil comes with a command line package manager, gxpkg, which allows you to install and manage packages distributed through github, gitlab, or bitbucket.

-Any github repo can serve a Gerbil package, provided that it:
+Any supported public provider git repo can serve a Gerbil package, provided that it:

 - has a gerbil.pkg file; plist should nominally contain package: and depend:.